 If you’re looking to change your Medicare coverage, there are a lot of options out there for you.
 Sometimes, it pays to have a guide.
-How do you find the right insurance agent for you?
+How do you find the right Medicare insurance agent for you?

 There are several places you can begin your search.
 An easy way to get trusted suggestions is to talk to your friends and family.
 In addition to knowing your likes and dislikes, they’ll provide honest, first-hand reviews to point you in the right direction.

-The web is another great option to find insurance agents around you.
+The web is another great option to find Medicare insurance agents around you.
 Searches on Google, Facebook, or Twitter can show you what agents are in your area.
 You can also use websites like Yelp or LinkedIn to gather reviews.

 Finally, Medicareful’s Plan Finder can help connect you with a licensed sales agent.
 Once you input your zip code, the tool will show you available plans in your area.
-After you select a plan you’re interested in and provide some quick information, a licensed agent will get in touch at a time that’s convenient for you.
+After you select a plan you’re interested in and provide some quick information, a licensed Medicare agent will get in touch at a time that’s convenient for you.

 Three Traits of a Good Agent for You

 Once you’ve found an agent you’d like to work with, we recommend meeting with them to make the final decision.
-During this meeting, there are a few traits to look for to: Are they local, knowledgeable, and personable?
+During this meeting, there are a few traits to look for: Are they local, knowledgeable, and personable?

 If an agent is located near you, it’s easier to sit down with them in person to discuss your options.

 Local means more than just having offices nearby.
-Instead, an agent should know the plans in your area, and be able to devote time to your geographical region.
+Instead, a Medicare agent should know the plans in your area, and be able to devote time to your geographical region.
 If an agent’s focus is too broad, they might miss plans or options that could work well for your circumstances.

 Have you heard the phrase “the best ability is availability?”
 If an agent is located near you, it’s easier to sit down with them in person to discuss your options.
 Plenty of business is done over the phone or email these days, but meeting face-to-face when necessary remains invaluable.